Hadassah: Yishuv to the Present Day

 Katzburg-Yungman, Mira.
-American Women Zionists: Hadassah in Historical Perspective.
-The Littman Library of Jewish Civilization, Oxford: 2006 (forthcoming).
+Hadassah: American Women Zionists and the Rebirth of Israel.
+Oxford: The Littman Library of Jewish Civilization, 2012.

-Idem.
+Katzburg-Yungman, Mira.
 “The Impact of Gender on the Leading American Zionist Organizations.”
 In Gender, Place and Memory in the Modern Jewish Experience: Re-placing Ourselves, edited by Judith Tydor-Baumel and Tova Cohen, 165–186.
-London and Portland, Oregon: 2003.
+London and Portland, Oregon: Vallentine Mitchell, 2003.

 Kutcher, Carol.
 “The Early Years of Hadassah, 1912–1921.”
 Ph.D. diss., Brandeis University, 1976.

 Levin, Marlin.
 It Takes A Dream: The Story of Hadassah.
 Jerusalem: Gefen Books, 1997, 2002.

 Miller, Donald H. “A History of Hadassah, 1912–1935.”
 Ph.D. diss., New York University, 1968.

 Sardi, Zeev.
 The First 45 Years: The Inception and Development of the Hadassah Vocational Guidance Institute.
 Jerusalem: 1989.